Polarizability: Application in crystallography

+We can replace the relative permittivity $\varepsilon_{\mathrm r}$ with refractive index $n$, since $\varepsilon_{\mathrm r}=n^2$ for a low-pressure gas.
+The number density can be related to the molecular weight $M$ and mass density $\rho$ through $\tfrac{N}{V}=\tfrac{N_{\mathrm A}\rho}{M}$, adjusting the final form of our equation to include molar refractivity:

+This equation allows us to relate bulk property (refractive index) to the molecular property (polarizability) as a function of frequency.

+Atomic and molecular polarizability

 Generally, polarizability increases as the volume occupied by electrons increases.
 In atoms, this occurs because larger atoms have more loosely held electrons in contrast to smaller atoms with tightly bound electrons.
 On rows of the periodic table, polarizability therefore decreases from left to right.
 Polarizability increases down on columns of the periodic table.
 Likewise, larger molecules are generally more polarizable than smaller ones.

 Water is a very polar molecule, but alkanes and other hydrophobic molecules are more polarizable.
 Water with its permanent dipole is less likely to change shape due to an external electric field.
 Alkanes are the most polarizable molecules.
 Although alkenes and arenes are expected to have larger polarizability than alkanes because of their higher reactivity compared to alkanes, alkanes are in fact more polarizable.
 This results because of alkene's and arene's more electronegative sp2 carbons to the alkane's less electronegative sp3 carbons.

-Ground state electron configuration models are often inadequate in studying the polarizability of bonds because dramatic changes in molecular structure occur in a reaction.
+Ground state electron configuration models often describe molecular or bond polarization during chemical reactions poorly, because reactive intermediates may be excited, or be the minor, alternate structures in a chemical equilibrium with the initial reactant.